AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial.md

     | **Subscription** |Use the same subscription as the virtual machine. |
     | **Location** |Use the same location as the virtual machine. |

-    The Azure Portal blade should look like this:
+    The Azure portal blade should look like this:

     ![Create Load Balancer](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/84-createloadbalancer.png)

 1. Click **Create**, to create the load balancer.

 To configure the load balancer, you need to create a backend pool, a probe, and set the load balancing rules.
-Do these in the Azure Portal.
+Do these in the Azure portal.

 ### Add backend pool

-1. In the Azure Portal, go to your availability group.
+1. In the Azure portal, go to your availability group.
 You might need to refresh the view to see the newly created load balancer.

     ![Find Load Balancer in Resource Group](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/86-findloadbalancer.png)